Dr Harty Cup

 The Dr. Harty Cup is an annual inter-schools hurling competition organised by the Munster PPS GAA division of the Gaelic Athletic Association (GAA).
 It has been contested every year, except on three occasions, since 1918.
 As the pinnacle of inter-schools hurling competition in the province of Munster, the winning of a Harty Cup medal is viewed by some players as more important than an All-Ireland medal.

 The final, usually held in February, serves as the culmination of a round-robin group stage and knockout series of games played between October and February.
 Eligible players must be under the age of 19.

 The Dr. Harty Cup is an integral part of the wider All-Ireland PPS Championship.
 The winners and runners-up of the Dr Harty Cup final, like their counterparts in the Connacht and Leinster Championships, advance to the All-Ireland quarter-finals or semi-finals.

 21 teams currently participate in the Dr Harty Cup.
 The title has been won at least once by 20 different schools, 12 of which have won the title more than once.
 St Flannan's College are the all-time title record-holders at 22 times.

-Thurles CBS are the current champions, having beaten St Flannan's College in the 2025 final.
+St Joseph's CBS Nenagh are the current champions, having beaten St Flannan's College in the 2026 final.